The Cancer Prevention and Control Research Network is a national network of academic,

 University.
 Since coming to the University of South Carolina in 1999, he has received

-various anatomic sites including breast, cervical, colorectal, prostate, and those
+various anatomic sites.
+These include breast, cervical, colorectal, prostate, and

 Director of the South Carolina Statewide Cancer Prevention and Control Program.
 Besides